-Over 32 million Philippine residents now consider themselves gamers, and in a response, the eSports National Association of the Philippines (eSNAP) was founded and created The Nationals – the first ever eSports franchise league in the country set to begin competitions in early 2019.
+Over 35 million Philippine residents now consider themselves gamers, and in a response, the eSports National Association of the Philippines (eSNAP) was founded and created The Nationals – the first ever eSports franchise league in the country.
+The Nationals held its play-in tournaments – aka The Road to the Nationals – in 2018 and was inaugurated in 2019.
+Since then, Philippines eSports betting has taken off, with many of the top international betting sites for Filipino punters offering a full slate of online gambling opportunities in the eSports realm.

-Best Philippine Legal Sites for Betting on eSports
+Best Philippine Legal Sportsbooks for Betting on eSports

 |Site Name||Current Bonus||Payout Speed||PH||Play Now|